Water is a precious natural resource. Over 17% of Wisconsin is covered in water. We also benefit from the groundwater that flows beneath us.

 Campground Licensing and Safety

-Information about the licensing and regulation of campgrounds: Food Safety and Recreational Licensing.
+Information about the licensing and regulation of campgrounds: Campground questions/licensing, Department of Agriculture, Trade and Consumer Protection (DATCP).

 Safety tips for swimming in lakes or rivers: CDC's Healthy Swimming: Oceans, Lakes, and Rivers.